thai-nm/thai-nm/README.md

 #### 🌱 Things I am currently working on:
-- Finding who I am!!
+- Finding who I am
-- Work so hard as a DevOps Engineer at PlayStudios Asia
+- Work so hard as a DevOps Engineer
 - Learn new DevOps technologies and concepts
-- Discover new hobbies: philosophy, psychology, films, games, football, magician, and photograph!
+- Discover new hobbies: philosophy, psychology, films, games, football, homelab, and photograph!

 #### 💪 Things I am challenging myself with:
 - Understand more about finance, money, and investment